Not Every Great Idea Is An Investable Idea.

 Next-Generation Automation

-As the global labor force ages, companies must find ways to do more with fewer people.
-Automation – previously concentrated in automobile and electronics production – has reached an inflection point.
-The technologies have matured and the imperative for companies to invest is becoming clear across a broad spectrum of industries.
+As the global labor force ages and the need for supply-chain redundancies becomes more acute, companies are increasingly seeking ways to do more with fewer people.
+Automation technologies, previously concentrated in automobile and electronics production, have matured and reached an inflection point.
+These technologies now offer attractive returns on investment to companies across many industries.

 Opportunities Abound Abroad